SageJasinski/reading-notes/Css-style.md

 ## Now in Color

 So you want to change the color of things around here.
-CSS recognizes 3 diffrent ways to refernce color. the first is through the color name like so:
+CSS recognizes 3 different ways to reference color. the first is through the color name like so:

 ```css
 h1 {